-Katrina Semich was the first person to file a Title IX complaint against American University after she was dismissed from her position on student council for requesting that her rapist be banned from student council events she hosted.
+Samantha* was the first person to file a Title IX complaint against American University after she was dismissed from her position on student council for requesting her rapist be banned from student council events she hosted.

 Faith Ferber also filed a Title IX complaint against American University after the school made her sign a confidentiality agreement, preventing her from discussing her case.
 Even though Ferber’s assailant admitted to assaulting her he was not suspended.
 Ferber says the fear of seeing him on campus, in addition to the semester-long reporting process, prevented her from getting the most out of her education.